MIG Welding Sheet Metal

 Article by Mark Trotta

-When repairing damaged or rusted body panels, the more time that you spend on the metal work, the less sanding and filler will be needed to finish the repair.
+When repairing damaged or rusted car body panels, the more time that you spend on the metal work, the less sanding and filler will be needed to finish the repair.

 MIG welding sheet metal